the story of woodburn homestead

 Cindy explains, ‘I wanted to drive up a long driveway and come upon a surprise.
 I never thought I’d actually find it, but then we drove up the driveway here at Woodburn, and this beautiful old house was standing there all alone in this landscape, and I thought, “I’m in Heaven”.’

 As you can imagine, there was plenty to be done when the Westphalens took over the property.
-They launched the ‘Rebuilding History’ program, documenting their progress in restoring Woodburn back to its former glory.
+They launched the ‘Rebuilding History’ program, documenting their progress in restoring Woodburn to its former glory.

 rebuilding history